How to paint porcelain houses

-Rinse well by wiping it all down with water to remove all of the residue.
+Rinse well by wiping it all down with water to remove all of the residues.

 Step 3 -Paint

 You are now ready to apply your first coat of Cotton Ball paint.
 Let it dry well and apply a second coat of paint if needed and let dry for a minimum of 30 minutes.

 Step 4 – Wax

 Apply a layer of natural beeswax to the entire surface, with a wax brush, this will help you to make any necessary corrections.

 Step 5 – Finishing

-Mix a little natural beeswax with the antique brown wax to reduce the colour a bit and then apply it with your fingertip and cloth, also lso use a little charcoal black wax with your fingertip in the desired areas to achieve the desired effect.
+Mix a little natural beeswax with the antique brown wax to reduce the colour a bit and then apply it with your fingertip and cloth, also use a little charcoal black wax with your fingertip in the desired areas to achieve the desired effect.
 It is always possible to correct by reapplying natural wax.

 Not wanting to spend a huge amount on decorations that are only used a few weeks a year and especially not loving the unnecessary accumulation, I gave a second, third… and even a fourth life to my invaluable treasures.

 Living in the beautiful Laurentians region, I like to create with what I already have and with the wonders that nature offers us.